ikjordan/picozx81/README.md

 By default the display for the Waveshare Pico-ResTouch-LCD-2.8 is configured rotated, so that the usb connection and SD Card is at the bottom of the display.
 To undo the rotation, so that usb connection and SD Card is at the top, set `LCDRotate = False` in the default section of the config file

 # Extra Information
-+ The intention of the emulator is to provide an authentic '80s feel.
-There have been amazing ZX81 developments in recent years, such as ([Chroma 81](http://www.fruitcake.plus.com/Sinclair/ZX81/Chroma/ChromaInterface.htm), [ZXpand+](https://www.rwapsoftware.co.uk/zx812.html) etc).
-These are not supported.
-Instead it emulates the hardware that was advertised in the early '80s i.e. QS UDG, Sound, joystick, hi-res mono graphics.
-However, basic support to load and save memory blocks, using a syntax similar to ZXpand is implemented
++ The original intention of the emulator was to provide an authentic '80s feel.
+It emulated the hardware that was advertised in the early '80s i.e. QS UDG, Sound, joystick, hi-res mono graphics.
+It has now been extended to provide emulation of some of the amazing ZX81 developments of recent years, such as [Chroma 81](http://www.fruitcake.plus.com/Sinclair/ZX81/Chroma/ChromaInterface.htm).
+It supports the loading and saving of memory blocks, using a syntax similar to ZXpand
 + The ["Big Bang"](https://www.sinclairzxworld.com/viewtopic.php?t=2986) ROM is supported, as this accelerates BASIC execution, and runs on the original ZX81 hardware
 + Program debug support is limited to that provided by the ZX81 "in period", i.e. non-existent.
 It is recommended that one of the PC or Linux based ZX81 emulators with single step and breakpoint support are used to debug Z80 assembly programs
 + To achieve a full speed emulation the Pico is overclocked to 250MHz (640x480) and 270MHz (720x576).
 There is a very slight risk that this may damage the Pico.
 However many other applications run the Pico at this frequency.
 By default the stock voltage is used (1.1V), this has been successfully tested on multiple Picos.
 If the emulator appears unstable it can be built to use 1.2V, add `-DOVER_CLOCK` to the cmake command